ChuyingHe/ChuyingHe.github.io/README.md

 # To print the whole notebook
 Start notebook with `mkdocs serve`, then navigate to `/print_page/`

+`mkdocs serve --dev-addr=0.0.0.0:80` to start the notebooks in a specified port.

 In the browser, File > Print > Save as PDF (see export to PDF)